Fremont, California

 Fremont (/ˈfriːmɒnt/) is a city in Alameda County, California, United States.
 Located in the East Bay region of the Bay Area, Fremont has a population of 230,504 as of 2020, making it the fourth most populous city in the Bay Area, behind San Jose, San Francisco, and Oakland.
 It is the closest East Bay city to the high-tech Silicon Valley network of businesses, and has a strong tech industry presence.
-Fremont is also famous for its large Tesla manufacturing plant, employing over 20,000 people.
+The city's largest employer is a Tesla manufacturing plant, employing 25,000 people as of 2024.

 The city's origins lie in the community that arose around Mission San José, founded in 1797 by the Spanish under Padre Fermín Lasuén.
 Fremont was incorporated on January 23, 1956, when the former towns of Mission San José, Centerville, Niles, Irvington, and Warm Springs unified into one city.
 Fremont is named after John C. Frémont, a general who helped lead the American Conquest of California from Mexico and later served as Military Governor of California and then U.S. Senator.